 Ramps are built in place of or in addition to steps to make it possible for people in wheelchairs to enter a building.
-The slope of a ramp is an important factor in determining how easy the ramp is to ascend and descend, and dimensions usually depend on the space available to construct the ramp.
+The slope of a ramp is an important factor in determining how easy the ramp is to ascend and descend, and ramps built in public locations need to meet ADA requirements for the slope.
+Dimensions usually depend on the space available to construct the ramp.
 You can calculate the slope by using a simple equation: rise/run.
-The lower the second number, the steeper the slope.

 Calculating the Slope